Capillary/ecom-api-document/source/includes/_product.md

 type | string | Document purpose.
 Supported Values: Overview, Product Tour, Specifications, Menu, How it works, Terms and Conditions seoinfo | string | Search Engine Optimization of the document filename | string | Document type with extension.
-Supported formats: .doc, .docx, .pdf sequence | 0 | Sequence order of the document to appear on the product page videos | | Videos related to the product
+Supported formats: .doc, .docx, .pdf sequence | int | Sequence order of the document/picture/video to appear on the product page videos | | Videos related to the product
 type | string | Source of the video.
-Supported Values: YouTube, Vimeo, Scribd, seoinfo | string | Search Engine Optimization information of the video filename | string | Filename of the video with extension sequence | 0 | Sequence order of the video view360 | | 3d images of the product type | string | Type of the view 360 degree file name.
-Value: `local_flash` seoinfo | string | Search Engine Optimization for the 360 degree video filename | string | File name of the video with the respective extension sequence | 0 | Sequence order in which the view 360 video has to appear on the product page
+Supported Values: YouTube, Vimeo, Scribd, seoinfo | string | Search Engine Optimization information of the video filename | string | Filename of the video with extension view360 | | 3d images of the product type | string | Type of the view 360 degree file name.
+Value: `local_flash` seoinfo | string | Search Engine Optimization for the 360 degree video filename | string | File name of the video with the respective extension

 <aside class="notice"> All parameters marked by * are mandatory.</aside>